sonarventu/sonarventu/README.md

 - 👋 Hi, I’m Davide!
-- 👀 I’m a PhD student in Theoretical Physics @SISSA (Italy)
+- 👀 I did my PhD in Statistical Physics @SISSA (Italy), but now I work in LPTMC (Sorbonne) in Paris
 - 🌱 In my work I focus on theoretical models for soft and active matter systems
 - 📫 You can reach me here: dventure at sissa.it
 - My homepage: https://www.statphys.sissa.it/wordpress/?page_id=5240